dipeshbarot/gaming-demo/HELP.md

 # Design consideration

 * Database configuration was optional so a graph is stored in memory as an object.
-* This API is deployed on AWS Beanstalk since it comes with a pre-defined EC2 server and it's a managed service.
+* This API is deployed on AWS Beanstalk since it comes with a pre-defined EC2 server, and it's a managed service.
 Also, it provides various services for scalability and high availability which can be leveraged as per increasing usage of an API.
 * EC2 based compute service is selected in order to have fine control over an API.

 #Future Enhancements